-The text between the braces is Pharo code that gets evaluated when the rule is applied.
-Strings with a number get replaced with the corresponding expression in the production.

-- In the first Expression rule, the '1' will get replaced by the object that matches Expression and the '3' gets replaced by the object that matches Number. - The second item in the rule is the "+" token.
-Since we already know what it is, it is not interesting.
+The text between the braces is Pharo code that is evaluated when the grammar rule is applied.
+Strings that contain a number are replaced with the corresponding expression in the production.
+For example, in the first rule for Expression, the '1' will be replaced by the object that matches Expression, and the '3' will be replaced by the object that matches Number.
+The second item in the rule is the "+" token.
+Since we already know what it is, there is no need to refer to it by number.

 Compile the new parser.
-Now when you do a 'Parse and inspect' from the test pane containing 3 + 4, you should see the result: 7.
+Now, when you do a 'Parse and inspect' from the test pane containing 3 + 4, you should see the result: 7.

-2.7 Named expressions
+2.7 Named Expressions

-One problem with the previous example is that if you need to change a rule then you may also need to change the code for that rule.
-For example, suppose you inserted a new token at the beginning of a rule, then you would need to change all of your references in the Pharo code.
-We can alleviate this problem by using named expressions.
+One problem with the quoted numbers in the previous example is that if you change a rule, you may also need to change the code for that rule.
+For example, if you inserted a new token at the beginning of the rule for Expression, then you would also need to increment all of the numeric references in the Pharo code.

+We can avoid this problem by using named expressions.
 After each part of a rule, we can specify its name.
-Names are specified with single quotes and must be legal Pharo variable names.
+Names are enclosed in single quotes, and must be legal Pharo variable names.
 Doing this for our grammar we get:

 '''

 Expression

 : Expression 'expression' "+" Number 'number' {expression + number}

 | Number 'number' {number}

 ;

 Number

 : <number> 'numberToken' {numberToken value asNumber}

 ;

+;

 '''

-While this will result in the same language being parsed, it makes it easier to maintain your parsers.
+This will result in the same language being parsed as in the previous example, with the same actions.
+Using named expressions makes it much easier to maintain your parsers.